tc39/proposal-weakrefs/README.md

 ## Status

 * WeakReferences are now Stage 0
-* Dean Tribble is champion.
-Mark Miller
+* Dean Tribble is champion, with Mark Miller supporting
 * Initial stage 1 proposal is ready for feedback

 ## Todo